Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

-\textbf{I.5.
-Direct Measure.} The direct sense of the measure of a magnitude is the ratio of this magnitude to a standard (measuring) unit of the same kind.
+\textbf{I.5 Direct Measure.} The direct sense of the measure of a magnitude is the ratio of this magnitude to a standard (measuring) unit of the same kind.
 So, in this sense, measure is a special ratio.

 The founder of the theory of ratio and proportion is Eudoxus.
-He developed this theory to deal with all kinds of magnitudes, not only those of geometry, and with the incommensurables as well as the commensurables [cf. Euclid [1956] vol. 2, p.
+He developed this theory to deal with all kinds of magnitudes, not only those of (Euclidean) geometry, and with the incommensurables as well as the commensurables [cf. Euclid [1956] vol. 2, p.
 112], making use only of whole numbers.
 Dealing with the incommensurables practically produces irrational numbers, e.g. $\pi $.
-We shall come back to this in II.1 and II.2 below.
+We shall come back to this in II.
+1 and II.
+2 below.

 Unlike Eudoxus, Lebesgue starts with measure, then generalizes to ratios.
-Having at his disposal the decimal system of numeration (which he highly esteems, see the introduction above) Lebesgue [1966, pp. 19-21] defines the measure of straight line segments as follows.
+Having at his disposal the decimal system of numeration (which he highly esteems, Lebesgue [1966] p.
+18]) Lebesgue [1966, pp. 19-20] defines the measure of straight line-segments as follows.

-Let a straight line segment $u$ be the standard measuring unit, and let $b$ be a generic straight line segment.
+Let a straight line-segment $u$ be the standard measuring unit, and let $b$ be a generic straight line-segment.
 Lay off $u$ on $b$ several times in the obvious way to determine the unique natural number $n_{o}$ such that $ n_{o}u\leq b<(n_{o}+1)u$.
 This process may be performed, and the uniqueness of $n_{o}$ proved, in Euclidean geometry.
 Its termination is guaranteed by the Archimedean principle (which Archimedes himself attributes to Eudoxus [Heath [1963] p.
 193 and Euclid [1956] vol. 3, pp. 15-6]).

 Assume $n_{o}u<b$.
 By well known Euclidean methods divide $u$ into $10$ equal (i.e. congruent) parts and determine the unique natural number $n_{1}$ ($\leq 9$) such that $(n_{o}+n_{1}10^{-1})u\leq b<(n_{o}+(n_{1}+1)10^{-1})u$ .
 Iterate this procedure whenever possible.
-If the iteration terminates at stage $m$, the length of $b$ in terms of $u$ is, by definition, $ \displaystyle \sum_{i=0}^m n_{i}10^{-i}$.
+If the iteration terminates at stage $m$, the length of $b$ in terms of $u$ is, by definition, $n_0.n_1\cdots n_{m}$.
 Otherwise the perpetual procedure will give rise to an infinite decimal, which is \textit{itself} (by \textit{ definition}), at the same time, both a \textit{real number} and the \textit{ length} of $b$ in terms of $u$.
-In this sense direct measures, here lengths of straight line segments, \textit{produce} real numbers, while making use only of natural numbers.
+In this sense direct measures, here lengths of straight line-segments, \textit{produce} real numbers, while making use only of natural numbers.